AndersDeath/diary2/000-current.md

 # 25 April - Tuesday - Barcelona - 208 day of immigration

 We arrived to Barcelona successfully.
 The hardest thing was to wait for apartments check-in for a long time. we were here at 9am, but check-in was at 3pm. we was walking and had a dinner.
 Basically it was hard day. we are in the apartments now and have a rest.
 Tomorrow I will have three interviews.
-I hope that at least some of them will be successful
+I hope that at least some of them will be successful.
+It's really hard to looking of a new job in this season